 Keep in mind that removing loose skin by surgically cutting it away does remove some fat, even without lipo.
 Some fat is always attached to the skin.
 So when the extra skin is removed, fat comes along with it.

 During this time, separated abdominal muscles can be stitched together if needed.
 Of course, loose skin reduction is also performed.
-Doctor Bernard’s Sculpt Tummy Tuck also involves extensive lipo of your abdomen (front and sides of your torso), as well as mons pubis liposuction, if needed.
-The goal is to create a shapely, sculpted abdomen with natural-looking definition.
+Doctor Bernard’s Lipo-abdominoplasty also involves extensive lipo of your abdomen (front and sides of your torso), as well as mons pubis liposuction, if needed.
+The goal is to create a shapely abdomen with natural-looking definition.

 VASER vs traditional lipo during a tummy tuck

-VASER lipo takes longer than old-school lipo because it is a gentler, less aggressive type of liposuction.
-In Doctor Bernard’s opinion, VASER is worth the extra time in the O.R..
-Since it is gentler, there is less tissue trauma.
-That suggests a faster recovery time and less pain for the patient, according to the manufacturer.
+VASER lipo takes longer than old-school lipo because it is a less aggressive type of liposuction.
+In Doctor Bernard’s opinion, VASER is worth the extra time in the O.R.

 Extended tummy tuck operation time

 Post-weight loss patients often have loose skin on both the front and sides of the tummy.
 The extended tummy tuck is ideal for this.
 It has a longer incision to remove excess skin on the abdominal front and around the hip area.
 This adds about 30 to 45 minutes to the operation time.
-Doctor Bernard performs an Extended Sculpt Tummy Tuck for further definition and sculpting of the tummy.
+Doctor Bernard performs an Extended Lipo-abdominoplasty for further definition of the abdomen.

 Body lift operation time

 Body lifts remove loose skin 360 degrees around the abdomen.
-Once the extra skin is removed, the skin on the lower body is pulled upward — similar to pulling your pants up and cinching your waist like a belt.
+Once the extra skin is removed, the skin on the lower body is pulled upward — like pulling your pants up and cinching your waist like a belt.
 This procedure takes at least 5 to 6 hours in the operating room.
-Like all of Doctor Bernard’s PWL tummy tucks, it is customizable to your needs.
+Like all of Doctor Bernard’s post-weight loss tummy tucks, it is customizable to your needs.
 Hernia repair, liposuction and abdominal muscle repair can all be added to your procedure if desired.

 Operation time affects pricing

-Operating room time and the surgeon’s skill are two of the main factors that affect tummy tuck costs in Australia and other parts of the world.
+Operating room time is the main factor that affects abdominoplasty costs in Australia and other parts of the world.
 As discussed, operating room times varies considerably from patient to patient.
 A tummy tuck is a highly customized procedure.
 The variations make it difficult to give price quotes over the phone.
 A surgeon needs to see you in person at a tummy tuck consultation to get an idea of how long the surgery will take and what needs to be done surgically to achieve the body you want.